catalogicsoftware/kubedr/docs/userguide.md

   Running this command will create a new namespace called *kubedr-system* and starts all the necessary pods, services, webhooks, and deployments in that namespace.
+It also installs the following *Custom Resource Definitions (CRDs)*:

+  * BackupLocation
+  * MetadataBackupPolicy
+  * MetadataBackupRecord

 - Note that the following two images are required for *kubedr*  to work.
 They are: